DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Create a Dataset

-You start by creating a dataset.
+We start by creating a dataset.
 By default when a dataset is created it is in the InProgress State.
-In this state you can make modifications and updates
+In this state you can make modifications and updates but at the moment, the Dataset is empty

-Code:
+**Code**:
 ```js
 let token = "XXXXXXXXXXXXXXXX" //Replace with your API Token
 const data = { name: 'my-dataset' };